Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 > [!tabs]
 > **Using the Control Panel (UI)**
 >>
->> Go to the Quantum notebooks board and click on the `...` button next to the Notebook you want to restart.
+>> Go to the Quantum Notebooks board and click on the `...`{.action} button next to the Notebook you want to restart.
 >> Click the `Start` button to restart the Notebook.
-Or, on the notebook board, you can click on the `blue button` on the top of the page.
+Or, on the notebook board, you can click on the `blue button`{.action} at the top of the page.
 >>
 >> ![Restart a Notebook Control Panel manager](images/restarting-a-notebook-using-UI.png){.thumbnail}
 >>